crushoncode/indecision-app/readme.md

 Andrew is also providing good examples for understanding ES6 JavaScript.
 I've added some code I tested for practice and details to https://github.com/crushoncode/learning-js.

+# Learning Objectives

+* Understand how GSX works and how to inject values in it
+* Add conditional rendering
+* Set up event handlers like form submits and button clicks
+* Generate a dynamic set of elements based off of some application data
+* Render and re-render all of that keeping the UI up todate with our app data

 # To Get Started

 npm init -y